-Migraine is one of the most significant diseases that impairs the functional capacity of working-age people.
+Migraine is one of the most significant diseases that impairs the functional capacity of working-age individuals.
 A 2019 study (Korolainen et al.) provides comprehensive information on its effects in Finland.

 -

-burden of disease caused by migraine in working-age people
+the disease burden of migraine in working-age individuals

 -